No one knows when or how it started.

 Now theres not a single country thats lasted more than 50 years

-Lost Technology is a grand strategy/real time strategy RPG developed by Studio 4D and published by AGM PLAYISM.
-Originally a freeware game in Japanese, the game was released commercially on Steam to support the developer and its localization.
-While the game is fully playable, the story text is still in progress for all but six of the factions: Álfheim, Makan, the Reinald Empire, the Kingdom of Gug, Castus, and the Dragon Knights of Fevnr.
+Lost Technology, or in Japanese, Vahrenturga (ヴァーレントゥーガ) is a grand strategy/Real-Time Strategy RPG for PC, developed by Studio 4D and published by AGM PLAYISM.
+Originally a freeware game in Japanese, the game was released commercially on Steam on 9th August, 2017 to support the developer and its localization.
+While the game is fully playable, the story text is still in progress for all but nine of the factions: Álfheim, Makan, the Reinald Empire, the Kingdom of Gug, Castus, the Dragon Knights of Fevnr, and Apotiakara, Lion, and Cunitz.

 The game revolves around commanding two types of units: "troops" which are your basic units, and "comrades," which are unique commanders that have special abilities attached to them.
 Play switches between a turn-based campaign map and real-time battle maps.